 o A formal document with both the parent(s) and child’s name on it (such as a birth certificate, shot records, OR Medicaid card).

 For as long as I can remember I wanted to work with children.
 I graduated from SUNY Cortland in NY with a Bachelor’s Degree in Childhood Education and was a first and second grade teacher for almost 9 years.
 While teaching, I realized my true passion was to become a school counselor.
 In 2014, I received my Master’s Degree in School Counseling from NC State.
-When I am not working with children I enjoy traveling to NY to see family, spending time with my husband and friends, going to the beach, and cheering on my favorite sports team...the SYRACUSE ORANGEMEN!!
+When I am not working with children I enjoy spending every minute I can with my amazing twins, Connor and Julianna and my husband Chris.
+We also love traveling to NY to see family, going to the beach, and cheering on the TARHEELS as well as my favorite sports team...the SYRACUSE ORANGEMEN!!